tokenring-ai/template/docs/design.md

     - Input string is extracted from remaining command text.
     - Template function is retrieved from registry using templateName.
     - Template function is executed with provided input.
+    - If the template specifies a `nextTemplate`, that template is run next with the output of the first template.
     - Resulting ChatRequest is dispatched to ai-client.
     - Response from AI is displayed in chat.